nrxr/fishfiles/README.md

 These are configuration files for `fish` and an "ideal" terminal setup according to my needs.
 What comes with what I like?
-A nice looking terminal —which the prompt `pure` will provide— and good-enough configurations.
+A nice looking terminal —which the prompt `starship` will provide— and good-enough configurations.

 This repository comes with a simple `install.sh` script that as the name says so it'll take care of installing the required packages in `macOS` with `brew`